Important Information Regarding COVID-19

 In addition, the following administrative and clinical protocols are followed:

 - All patients are prescreened at time of making their appointment.

 - A repeat screening will take place when the patients present to the clinic for evaluation, treatment, or follow-up.

 - Employees will undergo pre-daily screening evaluation for temperature and absence of symptoms.

-- All patients (and staff) will be asked to present to the office with a face mask in place.
+- All patients (and staff) will be required to present to the office with a face mask in place.
 If they don’t have a mask, a mask will be provided prior to entering our facility.

 - Staff will wear a mask at all times and maintain social distancing to the maximum extent possible.

 - Within three days prior to any surgical procedures (or as needed) onsite point-of-care rapid molecular PCR testing for COVID-19 virus is required for each patient.
 While the patient may choose to have this testing performed elsewhere, this testing is being offered and performed at our facility with 20-minute result time.

 - In order to guard against false-positive PCR test results, self-contained HEPA-filtered Positive Air Pressure Respirator devices (PAPR’s) will be used by clinic personnel for any face-to-face aerosol-generating procedure.
 N95 masks (or their equivalent) with required face shields will be used as needed as alternatives, and will be worn for all face-to-face consultation and follow-up visits.

 - New glass partitions have been installed to eliminate direct person to person face-to-face contact with front-desk and administrative staff.

 - Hand sanitizers are distributed throughout the clinic for use.